This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 One of the “for millionaires only” luxurious underground prepper retreats is going in the next county over.
 That’s nice for them, but I would take my current community members or Fortitude Ranch members with actual hands-on skills over the folks who don’t have any real survival skills and can only write a big check.

 Kudos to Dr. Miller and his team for embarking on a monumental undertaking that will save the lives of our fellow Americans.
-While speaking with the retired general, it was readily clear that Fortitude Ranches are a labor of love for him and so many others.
+While speaking with the retired colonel, it was readily clear that Fortitude Ranches are a labor of love for him and so many others.

 We are all in this together folks, whether we like it or not.
 The more people who are prepared and have somewhere to go, the fewer violent marauders and desperate people there will be.